June 7, 2009

 Ferit Kuyas

 In 2007 at Review Santa Fe I got a chance to check out a new body of work by Ferit Kuyas.
-The project, a series he had been working on for some time on the city of Chongqiang had just been renamed City of Ambition, a play on the iconic Steiglitz body of work documenting New York's rising skyline.
+The project, a series he had been working on for some time on the city of Chongqing had just been renamed City of Ambition, a play on the iconic Steiglitz body of work documenting New York's rising skyline.
 The images stuck with me and I've come back to them many times.
 There are scores of photographers trying to capture a rising China, but Kuyas has a poet's feel for the place.
-His images feel like Chongqiang to me.
+His images feel like Chongqing to me.
 Anyway I wanted to report that Ferit's website has recently been revamped and he now has a full set of images from this epic project online.
 Even better, if you happen to be in London, you can see his beautiful prints in person at Photofusion where he has a solo show running.
 Also he will be speaking at the gallery on September 18th.

 September 5, 2008